ldidry/lstu/README.md

 ##Others projects dependancies
 Lstu is written in Perl with the Mojolicious framework and uses the Twitter bootstrap framework to look not too ugly.

+##Demo
+You can see it working at http://lstu.fiat-tux.fr.